NLnetLabs/rpki-doc/source/krill/installation.rst

 world yourself or you want to offer this as a service to others, you will also need to have a public Rsyncd and HTTPS web server available.

+Krill can also be se up as a highly available, scalable service using :ref:`doc_krill_manager`.
+A 1-Click App on the DigitalOcean Marketplace can set up Krill with all required components, along with integration points for monitoring and log analysis.

 Quick Start
 -----------